-Students learn core competencies such as research and writing, statistical analysis and research methods, analytics, and economics as they develop regional and functional expertise.
+As a student, you'll learn core competencies such as research and writing, statistical analysis and research methods, analytics, and economics as you develop regional and functional expertise.

 From workshops and practica to professional seminars and skills institutes, SIS students have opportunities to build on and gain new tools to use in your future studies and careers.